Here Are Powerful Quotes From More Than 100 Young Women Confronting The Doctor Who Sexually Abused Them

 Christina Barba

-“We know that single candle can light a dark room.
+“We know that a single candle can light a dark room.
 Imagine what all these flames can do.
 We will not live in darkness.
 We will burn brightly.
-To all the abuses and predators and harassers and enablers we will burn your pedestals and hiding places to the ground.
+To all the abuses and predators and harassers and enablers, we will burn your pedestals and hiding places to the ground.
 All your darkest secrets will be brought to light.
 We are strong and will not let you snuff out our light.
 We will burn brightly and not with hate but with hope.”

 Makayla Thrush